mikko-ahonen/mikko-ahonen.github.io/_posts/2023-08-24-better-way-to-certify.md

 date:   2023-08-23 15:05:00 +0300
 image:  '/images/05.jpg'
-tags:   #[usm, it-service-management, service-management, enterprise-service-management, framework, iso-27000, iso-9000, iso-14000, itil]
+tags:   #[usm, it-service-management, service-management, enterprise-service-management, framework, standard, iso-27000, iso-9000, iso-14000, itil]
 ---

-Your customer asks you to certify your organization with a framework such as ISO 9000, ISO 14000, ISO 27000 etc.
+Your customer asks you to certify your organization against a standard such as ISO 9000, ISO 14000, ISO 27000 etc.

 You call in the process consultants, they do an audit.
 They interview your personnel and document your processes.
 In the end, you get the certificate and bunch of files, setting on a file server or intranet, quickly forgotten.